Geometric Conditions for Lossless Convexification in Linear Optimal Control with Discrete-Valued Inputs: Real-Time

 \section{Abstract}

-Trajectory generation for autonomous systems with discrete-valued actuators is challenging due to the mixed-integer nature of the resulting optimization problems, which are generally intractable for real-time, safety-critical applications.
-Lossless convexification offers an alternative by reformulating mixed-integer programs as equivalent convex programs that can be solved efficiently with guaranteed convergence.
-This paper develops a lossless convexification framework for the fuel-optimal control of linear systems with discrete-valued inputs.
-We extend existing Mayer-form results by showing that, under simple geometric conditions, system normality is preserved when reformulating Lagrange-form problems into Mayer-form.
-Furthermore, we derive explicit algebraic conditions for normality in systems with cross-polytopic input sets.
-Leveraging these results and an extreme-point relaxation, we demonstrate that the fuel-optimal control problem admits a lossless convexification, enabling real-time, discrete-valued solutions without resorting to mixed-integer optimization.
-Numerical results from Monte Carlo simulations confirm that the proposed approach consistently yields discrete-valued control inputs with computation times compatible with real-time implementation.
+Optimal control problems with discrete-valued inputs are inherently challenging due to their mixed-integer nature, rendering them generally intractable for real-time, safety-critical aerospace applications.
+Lossless convexification offers a powerful alternative by reformulating these mixed-integer programs into computationally efficient convex programs.
+This paper develops a lossless convexification framework for the optimal control of linear time-varying systems with discrete-valued inputs.
+We extend existing theoretical results by demonstrating that system normality is preserved when reformulating Lagrange-form problems into Mayer-form via an epigraph transformation.
+Furthermore, we establish that under simple geometric conditions on the input set, the solution to the relaxed convex problem strictly satisfies the original non-convex input constraints.
+This framework enables the real-time computation of optimal discrete-valued controls without resorting to mixed-integer optimization.
+The proposed algorithm is validated on a spacecraft rendezvous maneuver utilizing discrete-valued reaction thrusters in an elliptical orbit.
+Numerical results from Monte Carlo simulations confirm that the algorithm consistently yields exact discrete-valued control inputs with computational timelines compatible with safety-critical, on-board applications.